 The opera PUSH, composed by Howard Moody, was performed at Chichester Cathedral by a chorus of almost 100 adults and children from local community choirs and schools.
 The first performance took place on the evening of Saturday 27th January 2018 to mark international Holocaust Memorial Day.
-A second performance will take place at St Paul’s, Chichester, on Wednesday 11th April at 7pm.
+A second performance will took place at St Paul’s, Chichester, on Wednesday 11th April 2018.

 The MP for Chichester, Gillian Keegan was at the performance of PUSH in Chichester Cathedral on Saturday 27th January and was overwhelmed and deeply moved by the performance.
 So much so, that when Clare Apel (Chair of the Chichester Marks Holocaust Memorial Day Committee) suggested to Gillian at the post-performance reception that PUSH should be performed at Westminster, Gillian readily agreed to pursue and support the idea.